 Fatalistic suicides involve societal regulations that overly restrict individuality.
 Durkheim cites suicide among slaves and childless older women for examples.
 Suicide, then, represents an escape from oppression.
 I’ve mentioned macro-level prevention already.

 Although he contributed foundational efforts, Durkheim’s theory focuses narrowly on sociological elements, eschewing psychological, biological, and idiosyncratic reasons behind suicide.
-Suicide has multiple causes and facets, and my list reflects that position.
+Suicide has multiple causes and facets, and my list reflects that reality.